 Disney Hollywood Studios

-The Disney Hollywood Studios park was less crowded than the Magic Kingdom and the weather was much more pleasant for being outdoors.
-This park was a lot of fun!
-We attended a special effects show with an Indiana Jones theme, did a backlot tour, and learned the history of the park.
-The backlot tour demonstrated some unique aspects of filming movies and we saw Herbie!
+The Disney Hollywood Studios park was less crowded than the Magic Kingdom and the weather was much more pleasant for being outdoors, compared to the previous day.
+This park was so much fun and great for exploring all things Disney.
+We attended a special effects show with an Indiana Jones theme, did a back lot tour, and learned the history of how the park was designed and then built.

 International Food and Wine Festival

-Soarin at Walt Disney World
+Soarin’ at Walt Disney World

 A highlight of our entire trip was the Soarin’® exhibit.
-This is a unique experience.
+This is a interesting experience and suitable for older children and adult guests.
 The wait time at the entry was about an hour, with no FastPass tickets available.
-It was an easy wait because the walls of the waiting area have been transformed into floor-to-ceiling interactive games for the waiting groups to participate and compete against each other.
-Fun to play, fun to watch and a great way to pass the time while standing in the waiting lines.
+However, the wait was easy because the walls of the waiting area have been transformed into floor-to-ceiling interactive games for the waiting groups to participate with and compete against each other.
+Fun to play, fun to watch, and a great way to pass the time while standing in the waiting lines.

 In the same building, hot air balloon sculptures near the ceiling are very pretty with vivid colors.
 There is a nature ride through the research area of the Epcot Center.
 This ride included some agricultural research experiments including tomatoes on trees and above-ground potatoes.
 As gardening enthusiasts, this was an interesting exhibit to wrap up our final day.

 Be prepared to walk.
 Comfortable shoes, and umbrella (for rain or sun protection)

 Make a plan, but be flexible about new experiences that may appear.

 Take time to have fun and time to learn.